opendatacube/odc-tools/libs/stats/README.md

 ## Mosaics

-To quickly review products stats can be used to generate a low resolution continental mosaic of a summary product.
+To quickly review products, stats can generate a low resolution continental mosaic of a summary product.
 To run the command:

 ```
 odc-stats generate-mosaic product_definition.yaml 's3://input-data-bucket/folder/*/*/metadata-file.stac-item.json' s3://output-bucket/folder/subfolder --bands nbart_red,nbart_blue
 ```

+The arguments are:

-This requires a odc product definition `yaml` file defining the input summary product, an `s3` glob that specifies the location of the `metadata` for the datasets to be included, the output bucket and folder, and the bands to be included in the mosaic.
-If no bands are specified all bands are used.
+- an ODC product definition `yaml` file defining the input summary product
+- an `s3://` glob that specifies the location of the `metadata` for the datasets to be included
+- the destination bucket and folder
+- and the bands to be included in the mosaic.
+If no bands are specified all bands are used

+This generates a COG per band with 7 overview layers into the destination `s3://` location.

+This is fully parallelised, run time should scale almost linearly with number of CPU cores.
+Memory usage should be something like `2048 * 2048 * bands * dtype_size * num_cores`, so for 64 cores maybe something like ~1GB ish.
+Each core gets a 2048 * 2048 chunk of the whole continent.